 PMP offers the best solution for smoothly transitioning into an academic program by providing a series of carefully designed courses to help the student understand American culture, improve their English abilities, and prepare them academically for graduate studies in the U.S.

-Since 2012, there have been 200+ PMP participants all of who gained admission to the prestigious master’s program at the School of Education at UNC Chapel Hill.
+Since 2012, there have been 200+ PMP participants all of who gained admission to the prestigious master’s program at various top US universities.

 - Overall GPA of 3.0 or higher

-- Interview with GEI staff (via Skype or similar)
+- Interview with GEI staff (via Skype or Zoom)

 - One recommendation letter